svpernova09/phergie-irc-plugin-react-pingpong/README.md

 new \Chrismou\Phergie\Plugin\PingPong\Plugin
 ```

-Or you can set one of both of the custom config values. "response" is the phrase the bot will reply back with (defaults to "pong),
+Or you can set one of both of the custom config values. "response" is the phrase the bot will reply back with (defaults to "pong"),
 and "reply" sets whether the bot should reply back to the user directly (defaults to false):

 ```php